Mizux/bazel-swig/README.md

 <a href="#license">License</a> |
 </nav>

-Bazel C++ sample with tests and GitHub CI support.
+Bazel C++ SWIG sample with tests and GitHub CI support.

 This project should run on GNU/Linux, MacOS and Windows.